kentonscode/kraken/readme.md

-Kraken is a Wordpress vulnerability scanner for Wordpress users who want an easy solution for keeping their site secure.
+Kraken: A Wordpress vulnerability scanner for users who want an easy solution for keeping their site secure.